Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/CodeJamSession.md

 #####Parameters

-> input Input file to submit solution for.
+* input Input file to submit solution for.
-> output Output file produced by the algorithm.
+* output Output file produced by the algorithm.
-> source Source code file of the algorithm to submit.
+* source Source code file of the algorithm to submit.

 #####Returns

-#####Throws
+* Request response, as a {@link SubmitResponse} instance.#####Throws

 * [IOException](../../../java/io/IOException.md) If any error occurs while uploading data, or performing the request.